Massolari/input-autocomplete/README.md

 ### Taking the picked id

-The component emits an event "value" with the id of the selected option (if no option was selected the id is empty).
+The component emits an event *value* with the id of the selected option (if no option was selected the id is empty).
 So if I want to know what was the selected option I need to add the ```v-on:value``` attribute.
 The component'd be:
 ```html
 <input-autocomplete